Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Numerical experiments

+Figure \ref{fig:laplace_dlp_s10} shows the result for error tolerance $\eps=10^{-8}$.
+The measured absolute error is generally kept below the tolerance, with only 44 out of 30354 target points slightly exceeding it, and with a maximum error $2.4\times 10^{-8}$ over all target points.
+For $\eps=10^{-4}$ and $\eps=10^{-6}$, the corresponding maximum absolute errors are $8.3\times 10^{-5}$ and $1.6\times 10^{-6}$, respectively.
+The figure also shows how $\npan$ varies with the location of the target point relative to the surface.

+This behavior is examined further in Figure \ref{fig:laplace_dlp_s10_dist_vs_npan}, where the total number of quadrature points in the polar direction, $\npan\times\nGL$, is plotted against the minimum distance $d$ from the target point to the surface for the three prescribed tolerances.
+The required number of points grows approximately log-linearly with $d$, and increases with stricter tolerances.

-Figure \ref{fig:laplace_dlp_s10} shows that the measured error generally is kept below $\eps$, with only 48 out of 30354 target points slightly exceeding this tolerance.
-The figure also highlights how $\npan$ varies with the relative location of the target point $\xx$ to the surface.
-Figure \ref{fig:laplace_dlp_s10_dist_vs_npan} further reveals a log-linear increase in $\npan$ as $\xx$ approaches the surface, independent of $\eps$.
-Note that the surface mesh depicted in Figure \ref{fig:laplace_dlp_s10} represents the base discretization with $\nt=160$ and $\nphi=100$, but that each adaptively set Gauss--Legendre panel in the polar direction only contains $\nGL=16$ points, such that $\npan=10$ yields the same number of quadrature points as the base discretization.
+Note that the surface mesh shown in Figure \ref{fig:laplace_dlp_s10} represents the base discretization with $\nt=160$ and $\nphi=100$, whereas each adaptively introduced Gauss--Legendre panel in the polar direction contains only $\nGL=16$ points.
+Thus, $\npan=10$ corresponds to the same number of quadrature points in the polar direction as the base discretization.